 Among the disciples of Jesus arguing for Creation, I hear anger.
 I am angry.
 The disciples of Jesus shake the power of their anger against all the thrones of human kings.
 The disciples of Jesus are raging.
 They are advocating, protesting, engaging in civil disobedience, going to jail, losing their lives for the sake of justice.
 And let's be clear, Jesus got angry.
 When people in authority made doing the right thing difficult, Jesus made a whip of cords and drove those people out of the temple (John 2:14-15).
 Jesus got angry, and disciples get angry now.

-Celebrating the Reign of Christ the King let us bring our anger to our discipleship.
+Celebrating the Reign of Christ the King, let us bring our anger to our discipleship.
 But carefully, carefully.
 Because while Jesus did get angry, he didn't live his whole life angry.
 Jesus also prayed quietly; he taught love and justice.
 Jesus also ate and drank with friends.
 When the end was near, Jesus made time to break bread with disciples.
 And after supper, Jesus didn't commission warriors to fight for command and control.
 Jesus named disciples, friends (John 15:15)

 Disciples of Jesus working for Creation can also turn to weeping.
 These last few weeks, I have been weeping.
 I have been walking with an international community that is mourning losses.
 We are marking lost species and disappearing cultures.
 Right now, disciples are despairing of justice.
 Desolate, we can become incapacitated by loss.
 And let us be clear, Jesus wept.
 At the loss of a friend, Jesus wept.
 God loves all God's Creation.
 I suspect the Holy Spirit weeps afresh with every lost species.
 And right now, biodiversity and species loss are happening at an unprecedented rate.
 Good-bye, ivory-billed woodpecker, good-bye Little Mariana fruit bats, good-bye yellow-blossom pearly mussel.